pulumi/pulumi-hugo/themes/default/content/learn/_index.md

 overview: |
     <h1>Welcome to Learn Pulumi!</h1>

-    The learning pathways will help you learn all of the concepts of Pulumi, along with best practices and architectural patterns, through real-life examples.
+    These learning pathways will help you learn all of the concepts of Pulumi, along with best practices and architectural patterns, through real-life examples.